heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graphs in Graph RAG.md

 > But graphs can record the connection among document chunks or the tapologies of entity concepts, to facilitate the *retrieval sequence* of llm inference.
 ```

+### Traditional RAG Frameworks

-**Traditional RAG Frameworks** - It is highly recommended that you get familiar with one or more of the following frameworks first：
+It is highly recommended that you understand the basic concepts of RAG, and get familiar with one or more of the following frameworks first.

+#### The popular RAG works
 1. AnythingLLM (RAG + AI Agent) [[Github](https://github.com/Mintplex-Labs/anything-llm/blob/master/README.md)] - Default VDB: LanceDB
 2. MaxKB [[Github](https://github.com/1Panel-dev/MaxKB)] - Default VDB: PostgreSQL + pgvector
 3. RagFlow (streamlined RAG workflow based on deep document understanding) [[Github](https://github.com/infiniflow/ragflow)] - Default VDB: Elasticsearch